embvm/embvm-core/docs/architecture/system_overview.md

 * Frameworks improve developer productivity and improve the quality, reliability, and robustness of new software
 * Hierarchical design gives a system stability and resilience, and also reduces the amount of information that developers need to keep in mind
 * Companies building embedded products can focus on their unique application features and core business value rather than spending time rebuilding infrastructure for a new platform
-* Companies and developers both benefit from improved productivity, shorter code-compile-test cycles, and the ability to develop firmware and drivers asychronously from hardware schedules
+* Companies and developers both benefit from improved productivity, shorter code-compile-test cycles, and the ability to develop firmware and drivers asynchronously from hardware schedules

 ## Scope Summary